Hutchins-Center/Fiscal-Impact-Measure/README.md

 ## Contributing

+When you publish something open source, one of the greatest motivations is that anyone can just jump in and start contributing to your project.

+These paragraphs are meant to welcome those kind souls to feel that they are needed.
+You should state something like:

-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.
+"If you'd like to contribute, please fork the repository and use a feature branch.
+Pull requests are warmly welcome."

+If there's anything else the developer needs to know (e.g. the code style guide), you should link it here.
+If there's a lot of things to take into consideration, it is common to separate this section to its own file called `CONTRIBUTING.md` (or similar).
+If so, you should say that it exists here.

 ## Links